HarshShah2812/Data-Collection-Pipeline/README.md

 # Data-Collection-Pipeline
-A repository showcasing the work I did to build a data collection pipeline
+A repository showcasing the work I did to build a data collection pipeline.

 Despite having previous Python experience prior to completing this project, this was my first experience building a webscraper, therefore all tools mentioned throughout were learnt whilst doing the project.